openethereum/openethereum.github.io/Proof-of-Authority-Chains.md

 5. Additional nodes can connect to the network as well to use it.
 6. Use the network just as a public Ethereum network (transactions, contracts etc.).

+A [[Demo PoA tutorial]] describes how to set up two nodes and connect them to each other.

 # Running the authority nodes

 Each node on the network should run its node with chain spec JSON file provided to `--chain` option.
 Format of such file depends on the consensus `Engine` used and is described in the next section.